Agile ain’t no religion

 When we founded Oxbow Partners in 2016 we might have been described as “agile evangelists”.
 We embraced this emerging new approach to strategy development, partly inspired by Eric Ries’s ground-breaking book, The Lean Startup.
 (We would still recommend every corporate executive reads it.)

-We wrote a blog post about how to introduce agile methodology to strategy consulting.
+We wrote a blog post about how to introduce agile methodology to strategy and change.
 We called our approach Agile Strategy.

 We were ahead of our time in 2016.
 Executives found Agile Strategy a bit scary.
 How could you possibly start a project if you didn’t have the precise timeline scoped out on day 1?
 Why would you move to execution before tying up every loose end in the analysis?